ROCm/rocSHMEM/docs/introduction.rst

 The ROCm OpenSHMEM (rocSHMEM) runtime is an intra-kernel networking library that provides GPU-centric networking through an OpenSHMEM-like interface.
 It simplifies application code complexity and enables finer communication and computation overlap than traditional host-driven networking. rocSHMEM uses a single symmetric heap (SHEAP) allocated on GPU memories.

-The code is open and hosted at `<https://github.com/ROCm/rocSHMEM>`_.

-The rocSHMEM Programming Model
+The rocSHMEM programming model
 -------------------------------

-Defining how OpenSHMEM applications interact with GPUs remains an ongoing active discussion within the OpenSHMEM community, and the OpenSHMEM specification has yet to coalesce on this topic. rocSHMEM extends beyond the OpenSHMEM specification to add semantics that support GPU kernel communication while maintaining close resemblance to the original OpenSHMEM specification semantics.
+Defining how OpenSHMEM applications interact with GPUs remains an ongoing active discussion within the `OpenSHMEM <http://www.openshmem.org/site/>`_ community, and the OpenSHMEM specification has yet to coalesce on this topic. rocSHMEM extends beyond the OpenSHMEM specification to add semantics that support GPU kernel communication while maintaining close resemblance to the original OpenSHMEM specification semantics.

-Applications using HIP can interface with rocSHMEM.
+Applications using :doc:`HIP <hip:index>` can interface with rocSHMEM.
 Using the HIP programming model, rocSHMEM provides ``__host__`` APIs for host code, and ``__device__`` APIs for GPU kernels.